-Census

-Bureau's DSE-

-Based

-Population Net Number

-Estimates (in Undercount Omissions Omitted [†] (in

-Tenure thousands) Rate Rate thousands)

-Population Living in Owner-Occupied Housing Units 200,109 -0.57 3.7 7,404

-Population Living in Renter-Occupied Housing Units 100,558 1.09 8.5 8,547
+Census Bureau's DSE- Based Population Estimates (in Net Undercount Omissions Number Omitted [†] (in Tenure thousands) Rate Rate thousands) Population Living in Owner-Occupied Housing Units 200,109 -0.57 3.7 7,404 Population Living in Renter-Occupied Housing Units 100,558 1.09 8.5 8,547 This is have also do non-vertices and a dama wat include the own in nonesta Alex a lun

-^{}This is household population only.
+This is household population only.
 It does not include the group quarters population or the population in remote Alaska.
+Negative figures reflect net overcounts.